hyperfiddle/electric-starter-app/README.md

 ![screenshot of electric error reporting](readme-electric-error-reporting-proof.png)

 Electric is a reactive (async) language.
-Like React.js, we construct synthetic async stack traces.
-If you aren't seeing synthetic stack traces, something is wrong!
+Like React.js, we reconstruct synthetic async stack traces.
+If you aren't seeing them, something is wrong!

 # Logging